J-Dill/NoMoWanderer/README.md

 ![Sign Recipe](https://i.imgur.com/S5NxqWn.png)

 ## Totem of Unexchange
 Item that, when in either a Baubles slot or your inventory, will prevent Wandering Trader spawns around the player.
+The distance is the same used for the No Soliciting Sign.

 ### Recipe
 ![Totem Recipe](https://i.imgur.com/GqPWimM.png)

-## Future Plans
-Next up for the mod will be to add an item that you carry to prevent the spawn.
-More than likely it will integrate with Baubles so that it will not have to use up an inventory slot.